Skip to content

 Key Takeaways

-• Predator offers a much larger catalog with 29 models compared to Ford's 12, giving buyers more options across wattage ranges.
+• Predator offers a significantly larger catalog with 29 models versus Ford's 12, giving buyers more choices across wattage classes.

 Top Model Matchups